 We had a strong wind, which helped a ton, but we knew it would be tricky given the distance we had to travel.
-We ran into duiker, rabbits, mountain reedbuck, and impala on the way.
+We ran into duiker, rabbits, mountain reedbuck, and impala.

-Each time I thought we were screwed, but Nick and Benjamin played it perfectly, and we were able to thread the needle and catch up to the hogs.
+Each time I thought we were screwed, but Nick and Benjamin played it perfectly, and we could thread the needle and catch up to the hogs.

 After the boar was down, we all started laughing.
 None of us could believe we made it through all those eyes, ears, and noses that seemed to threaten the hunt constantly.